 For busy people who like to read

-The Heliconian Literary Lecture Series will run from September 2016 until June 2017.
+The Heliconian Literary Lecture Series will run from September 2017 until June 2018.
 This popular series has been described as a cross between a traditional book club and a university course without exams.
 This year it will consist of two separate series consisting of nine two-hour sessions, each including a lecture, question period and refreshments.